MrLixm/AgXc/nuke/README.md

 ## `AgXcDRT.nk`

+Encode "open-domain" data to display.

+Algorithm is based on the original Troy implementation with various additions, some personal, some from other AgX twinkerer (see credits).

+For a full breakdown see my post on [Blender-Artist AgX thread.](https://blenderartists.org/t/feedback-development-filmic-baby-step-to-a-v2/1361663/2316)

+### input/output

 Expect "open domain" data as input, with a `linear BT.2020 D65` encoding.

 Output a display-referred result bounds to the specified display that can be directly previewed or written to disk without any more processing (_example: make sure the nuke view-transform is disabled when viewing its output_).